Configure Apache

 md

-You can configure mod_md by adding Apache directives to your service’s Pillar file.
+You can configure mod_md by adding Apache directives to your server’s Pillar file.
 For example:

 apache: